DIY projects ramp up in pandemic, and so do sales at Lowe’s

 The report comes one day after Home Depot reported similarly explosive sales.

-Revenue for the three months ended July 31 climbed to $27.3 billion from $21 billion, the company said Wednesday, far better than the $24.85 billion analysts expected according to a survey by Zacks Investment Research.
+Lowe’s revenue for the three months ended July 31 climbed to $27.3 billion from $21 billion, the company said Wednesday, far better than the $24.85 billion analysts expected according to a survey by Zacks Investment Research.

 Online sales soared 135%, while same-store sales, including those outside the U.S., rose 34.2%.